Xanthus (son of Triopas): Family

-Xanthus was the son of Pelasgians king, Triopas of Argos, and Oreasis (Oreaside).
-His brother was called Inachus (=?Iasus).
+According to Diodorus Siculus, Xanthus is the son of a Pelasgian king, Triopas of Argos.
+The Roman Fabulae specifies his mother as Oreaside, and names his brother as Inachus.
+A scholium on Euripides names his mother, by Triopas, as Sosis.

 Mythology

 Xanthus colonized a piece of Lycian land, making it his residence in there and became the ruler of the Pelasgians who had accompanied him.
 Later on, Xanthus crossed over to Lesbos, which was uninhabited, and divided the land among the settlers.
 He named the island, which had formerly been called Issa, Pelasgia after the people who had settled it.

 Seven generations later after the flood of Deucalion had taken place and much of mankind had perished, it came to pass that Lesbos was also laid desolate by the deluge of waters.
 And after these events Macareus, son of Crinacus, came to the island, and recognizing the beauty of the land, he made his home in it.